Beginner, Canning, Kitchen Basics

 • Wide mouth funnel – will fit over both standard and wide mouth jars.
 It makes it easy to add food to jars without making a mess.

-• Magnetic Lid Lifter – removes lids from boiling water during the sterilization stage.
+• Magnetic Lid Lifter – removes lids from hot water during the sterilization stage.

 • Measuring Stick – this tool serves two purposes.
-It removed air bubbles from the jars.
-The notched end with numbers measured headspace.
+It removes air bubbles from the jars.
+The notched end with numbers measures headspace.

-Canning Pot – You don’t necessarily have to go out and buy something specila.
-Any stockpot deep enough to cover the jars with one inch of water will work.
+Canning Pot – You don’t necessarily have to go out and buy something specific.
+Any stock pot deep enough to cover the jars with one inch of water will work.

-Canning rack – a slightly raised platform that’s placed in the bottom of the canner to set the jars on during canning.
+Canning rack – this is a slightly raised platform placed in the bottom of the canner to set the jars on during canning.
 It keeps the jars from being in direct contact with the heat of the stove.
-It also ensures that the boiling water comes in contact with every surface are of the jar.
+It also ensures that the boiling water comes in contact with every surface of the jar.

 Sizes